security-union/armore-server/CONTRIBUTING.md

 🍻🎉 Welcome!
 First off, thanks for taking the time to contribute! 🎉🍻

-Feel free to contribute regardless of your age, gender, race or any other discriminating factor (Check out [code of conduct](./CODE_OF_CONDUCT.md) for more) and contact us on [discord](https://discord.gg/mptG9ZGxTF) if you have any question, we are glad to have you here!
+Feel free to contribute regardless of your age, gender, race or any other discriminating factor (Check out [code of conduct](./CODE_OF_CONDUCT.md) for more) and contact us on [discord](https://discord.gg/mptG9ZGxTF) if you have any questions, we are glad to have you here!

 ## How to contribute?